 Gib's son, Robert (Bob) Shelton, and his wife, Paula, built their house (now the main office) across the street in 1983 after Bob retired from the Navy.
 Bob & Paula took over the farm in 1990 after Vee passed away.
 Gib continued to entertain with his inventions, music, and wood carving hobbies up until his passing in 2003.

 Now the infamous "Gingerbread House" is occupied by Bob & Paula's son, Erik, and his wife, Renyel.
-You may notice some changes and improvements to the house each year you visit.
 As of June 2009, Erik & Renyel added a new edition to the farm...future tree cutter (Grandpa Bob wishes), Alan Robert Shelton.